tthmok/599.90/topic.md

 (Draft Presentation T2a): Develop a 20-30 minute presentation on the material you have collected.
 This should be in the form of a slide presentation.
 It may contain videos, but ensure that the videos do not run (collectively) for over 3 minutes (I want you to be presenting).
 This presentation should be self-contained, though can link to other materials people may find interesting.

 (Additional Content): Please create a short presentation summary of your topic.
-This should be 2-3 paragraphs that explain what your topic is and what you plan to cover.
-Also develop an initial set of questions that the class can discuss following your presentation to be included as part of this summary.
+This should be 1-2 paragraphs (less than 1 page) that explain what your topic is and what you plan to cover.
+Also develop an initial set of questions that the class can discuss following or during your presentation.

 Choose one reading that (a portion) of the class will respond to.